House

 — Black tulips (very rare) symbolize rarity/uniqueness itself;

 In Europe, the history of tulips began in the second half of the 15th century in Austria, in Vienna, and then continued in the Netherlands.
-As soon as they gained great popularity in the Netherlands, tulips were transported to Canada, to Ottawa, and later became known throughout the world.
+Once they gained great popularity in the Netherlands, tulips were transported to Canada, to Ottawa, and later became famous throughout the world.

-Have you ever heard of the "inverted tulip" also known as the "weeping bride"?
+Have you ever heard of the "inverted tulip", also known as the "crying bride"?
 It is grown in Anatolia and is a sensation among flower lovers.
-There are 167 types of inverted tulips worldwide, 43 of which can be seen in Turkey.
+There are 167 species of inverted tulips worldwide, 43 of which can be seen in Turkey.

 tulips 4 jpgImage 1/6: tulips 4 jpg

-tulips 4 jpgtulips 3 jpgtulips 1 jpgtulips pngtulips 2 jpgSuleiman the Magnificent tulips photo Shutterstock jpg
+tulips 4 jpgtulips 3 jpgtulips 1 jpgtulips jpgtulips 2 jpgSuleiman the Magnificent tulips photo Shutterstock jpg

 Photo — Shutterstock